Backfilling With Soil (Clay) vs. Round Rock

 Using Clay soil:

-You might be wondering what is so wrong with using clay soil to backfill the trench?
+You might be wondering what is so wrong with using clay soil to backfill the French drain trench?

 Let’s think about why you need a French Drain installed in the first place.
-It is probably because your yard is constantly wet, and you want to be able to enjoy it without having it be a soggy mess.
+It is probably because you have drainage issues, your yard is constantly wet, and you want to be able to enjoy it without having it be a soggy mess.
 The reason your yard is always wet is because you have clay soil in it, and clay soil does not allow water to go through it.
-If your yard was sandy, you wouldn’t be having a water problem, because water can percolate through sand no problem.
+If your yard was sandy, you wouldn’t be having a water problem, because water can percolate through sand no problem, and not allow surface water to pool.

-If you use the same material that you already have in your yard as backfill, you will have the same water problems shortly after your system is installed.
-Yes, a pipe will be put in the ground which should carry your water problems away; however, water has to be able to get into the pipe that was placed.
+If you use the same material that you already have in your yard as backfill, you will have the same drainage issues shortly after your system is installed.
+Yes, a drainage pipe will be put in the ground which should carry your water problems away; however, water has to be able to get into the pipe that was placed.
 What ends up happening is the system works initially because the clay soil is uncompacted, and allows water to pass through it into the drainage pipe.
 Shortly afterwards though (2-24 months) this clay soil compacts just like the rest of your yard.
-Once it compacts again water will sit on the surface of your lawn, and not penetrate the ground to get into the drainage pipe.
+Once it compacts again water will sit on the surface of your lawn ( surface water), and not penetrate the ground to get into the drainage pipe.

 Using clay soil as backfill